microsoft/azure_arc/docs/azure_jumpstart_arcbox/workbook/_index.md

    ![SQL Healthcheck HA status recommendations](./sql_healthcheck_ha_recommendations.png)

-* *Performance and scalability* - this section has three different reports for all performance and scalability recommendations.
-The first one shows the results for all the checks grouped by status: passed, failed or inconclusive.
-The second report shows a donut chart with the recommendations grouped by priority low, medium or high.
+* _Performance and scalability_ - This section has three different reports for all performance and scalability recommendations.
+The first one shows the results for all the checks grouped by status: passed, failed, or inconclusive.
+The second report shows a donut chart with the recommendations grouped by priority low, medium, or high.
 Finally, there is a list with all of the performance and scalability recommendations.

    ![SQL Healthcheck performance status](./sql_healthcheck_performance_status.png)